SUPPORTIVE TREATMENT

 Overview

-Studies show that as many as 44 percent of people with epilepsy in the U.S. try incorporating non-traditional therapies into their treatment plan.
+Many people with epilepsy try incorporating non-traditional therapies into their treatment plan.
 These treatments may be in addition to (complementary) or instead of (alternative) traditional drug therapies and surgeries.
-These types of treatments are collectively known as complementary and alternative treatments (CAT).
+These types of treatments are collectively known as complementary and alternative therapies (CAT).

-CAT therapies for epilepsy include specialized diets, nutritional and herbal supplements, massage, mind-body practices, medical marijuana, energy therapies, hormones, and acupuncture.
-Unlike anti-epileptic drugs (AEDs), many CAT therapies have not been rigorously tested for safety or effectiveness in clinical trials.
+CAT treatments for epilepsy include specialized diets, nutritional and herbal supplements, massage, mind-body practices, energy therapies, hormones, and acupuncture.
+Unlike antiepileptic drugs (AEDs), many CAT modalities have not been rigorously tested for safety or effectiveness in clinical trials.
 Some CAT approaches may fail to reduce seizures, and some may increase your risk for seizures.
-A CAT therapy may be safe and effective for some people with epilepsy, but prove ineffective or dangerous for others.
+A CAT treatment may be safe and effective for some people with epilepsy, but prove ineffective or dangerous for others.
 Many people show a significant improvement when they first begin any new treatment due to the placebo effect.

 If you ever decide to stop taking an AED, consult your doctor for a plan to taper your dosage off gradually.
 Never suddenly stop taking an AED; this can cause withdrawal symptoms including an increase in seizures.